 LAISS in the past

-The year 2019 marks the seventh year of the, now extremely sought-after, Liberal Arts Initiative.
+The year 2021 marks the eighth year of the, now extremely sought-after, Liberal Arts Initiative.
 In the past three years, the dialogues that had taken place between American professors and Chinese students have initiated and promoted a reciprocal learning process beyond the classrooms.
-Among the 100 global LAISS alumni, most are continuing their pursuit of the liberal arts tradition at top US colleges with an inquisitive and resilient habit of mind gained through the LAISS program.
-The 2019 Curriculum consists of three academic courses.
+Among the 300 global LAISS alumni, most are continuing their pursuit of the liberal arts tradition at top US colleges with an inquisitive and resilient habit of mind gained through the LAISS program.
+The 2021 Curriculum consists of three academic courses.
 The students will participate in two courses according to their indicated preference and the writing workshop.
 All of the courses include lectures and liberal arts style small group discussions.
 The students will work closely with the professors on better understanding the provided academic topics and improving their writing.

 Ph.D., Yale University, Howard M. and Martha P. Mitchell Professor of Russian, Russian Department and Creative Writing Program, Amherst College